-Miredot normally uses the return type of your Java method to determine how the output of a REST endpoint should be documented.
-Some projects, however, strongly rely on the use of javax.ws.rs.core.Response or similar types.
-In those cases, Miredot can derive very little information from the return type and will by default visualize the result of the interface as ???.
+Miredot normally uses the return type of your Java method to determine how the output of a REST endpoint should be

-In order to provide adequate documentation for these cases, Miredot provides the @ReturnType annotation, which overrides the return type of the method.
-Whenever this annotation is present on a method, the actual return type is ignored, and Miredot will document whatever type is described within the annotation.
-An example of the use of such annotation is as follows:
+is ignored, and Miredot will document whatever type is described within the annotation.
+An example of the use of such

 @Path("/rest/car/")